 The Department of Homeland Security (DHS) for F-1 students and the Department of State (DOS) for J-1 students each have regulations regarding how to maintain visa status.
 As long as you continually meet these obligations, you will be considered “in status” or “maintaining your visa status.”
 International Student Advisors are available to answer questions and assist you with maintaining your status; however, it is your responsibility to know and follow the regulations.

-It is important to keep your I-20/DS-2019 up-to-date.
-These changes require you to work with OIS to update your document:
+It is important to keep all information on your I-20/DS-2019 accurate.
+Work with OIS to update your document for:

 Your passport should have at least 6 months of validity at all times.
 Contact your Embassy to renew or extend your passport.

-Update all US address changes through https://ipconnect.oregonstate.edu within 10 days of any move.
+Update all US address changes through IPConnect within 10 days of any move.

 Health insurance is required for all OSU students and their dependents.